SiSu1214/facebook-scripts-dom-manipulation/README.md

 Really happy to accept and review pull requests for new functionality.

+Please  take a look over  **example.js** for basic step to create a script.

+Please give detailed intruction or requirements at the begin of code.
+(See **example.js**)

+Please give detailed description about changes.

 ## Checkpoint Issues

 While using these scripts, sometimes your Facebook account may get Checkpoint due to rapid actions.